Itangalo/Bot-Playtesting-Toolkit/docs/02-using-the-toolkit.md

 The Bot Playtesting Toolkit follows the overall flow described below when simulating games.
 At each step it calls some particular functions that hold the code that is specific for your game.

 1. Some global variables are set up, mostly being empty.
 Which module (game) to use is determined, as well as how many iterations to run.
 2. A 'seed' for the initial game state is stored.
 The seed is built by the function `buildInitialData()`, to a large degree by reading information from the spreadsheet.
-The function can also store any information that does not change within or between games in the global variables.
+The function can also store any information that does not change within or between games in the `global` variable.
 3. A first game session is prepared.
 Some parts of the initial game state seed are processed automatically, and any extra preparations are done by the function `preIteration()`.
 After this, the global variable `gameState` holds all the information of the game.
+The content of this object will be read and changed throughout the game iteration, representing how the game changes.
 4. The function `gameOver()` is called.
-If it returns false, the toolkit notes that a new round starts and calls `playRound()`.
-Then it runs step 4 in this list again, until the game is over.
+  * If it returns `false`, the game is _on_.
+The toolkit notes that a new round starts and calls `playRound()`, which is responsible for all the things happening to the game state while the game goes on.
+Then step 4 is run again.
+  * If `gameOver()` returns `true`, this game iteration is finished.
-5. When the game is finished, `buildStatistics()` is called.
-This returns any data from `gameState` that should be used for statistics over all the games.
+7. When the game is over, `buildStatistics()` is called.
+This processes and collects any data from `gameState` that should be used for statistics over all the games, and returns it to the toolkit.
-6. If the required number of game iterations has not yet been reached, the toolkit goes back to step 3 in this list.
+8. If the required number of game iterations has not yet been reached, the toolkit goes back to step 3 in this list.
-7. When all game iterations are done, the stored data is processed and displayed.
+9. When all game iterations are done, the stored data is processed and displayed with averages, selected percentiles and also the percentile where values go above zero.

 The code you write to run your game is stored in a _module_.
-This has two points.
-One is that the toolkit itself can be updated and changed without you having to rewrite your code, and the other is that it makes it possible to quickly switch between two versions of your game if you want to compare them.

 The module needs the following.

 * An entry in the module object, for example `modules.example1 = {}`.
 * An entry in the actual module for each of the functions mentioned above, such as `modules.example1.buildInitialData = function() {...}`.